TGAC/grassroots-api/docs/services.md

 ## Referred Services {#referred_services}

 These are Services that use generic modules for their functionality and only differ in their configuration.
 Each configuration is a JSON file that details the parameters and information about the Service.
-An example of this is that the GrassrootsIS has a number of Referred Services that access various web-based searches.
+The GrassrootsIS has examples of these are that has a number of Referred Services that access various web-based searches.
 The core functionality for this is contained in a Service called *web_search_service*.
+The referred service accesses this functionality be setting the **plugin** key to *web_search_service*.
 This is then configured for each web-based search that is installed using a JSON file.
 The configuration files are stored in the *references* folder.
 For example, the GrassrootsIS can access the search engine at [Agris](http://agris.fao.org/agris-search/index.do) and it uses the configuration file shown below:

 ~~~json
 	"schema_version": 0.1,